Careers Hub

 Responsible for managing the artistes involved in the event.
 This would include advising on contract negotiations with promoters, negotiate gig and contract agreements and protecting artistes rights and brand.
 Scheduling tours and shows would also feature.

-AV Technician
+Audio Technician

 The Making of Live Events